 Recommended School Credit: One academic year

 This course is designed to provide a college-level experience and preparation for the Advanced Placement (AP) examination in World History.
-Students investigate noteworthy events, individuals, developments, and processes in six historical periods, from approximately 8000 BCE to the present.
-Students act as historians by analyzing sources, comparing historical events/people/places, using reasoning about contextualization, causation, continuity, and change over time, and developing historical arguments.
+Students investigate transformative world events, individuals, developments, and processes from approximately 1200 C.E. to the present.
+Students act as historians by analyzing sources; comparing historical events, people, and places; using reasoning about contextualization, causation, continuity, and change over time; and developing historical arguments.

 Historical inquiry often focuses on the study of change and continuity over time and geography.
 Historical themes help students discern patterns in human society, and advance skills in periodization, comparison, and critical analysis.
 Throughout the year, students will participate in activities that draw upon primary and secondary sources, and further elucidate themes that span the course.
 To help remember these themes, we will use the acronym SPICE: